• Skip to main content

 Honey, apple cider vinegar, crushed red pepper flakes and salt.

 • Honey: The base of this recipe.
 Choose a high-quality honey, such as tupelo or wildflower, for the best flavor.
 I always use tupelo because it is made in our area.
 If you can find local honey, that would be all the better.
+Quick Tip: 1 cup of honey weighs about 12 ounces (it's denser than water).

 • Crushed red pepper flakes: These provide the heat.
 You can substitute fresh peppers like jalapeños or hotter peppers like habaneros for more heat.

-• Apple Cider Vinegar: Adds a subtle tang and helps balance the sweet and spicy flavors.
+• Apple cider vinegar: Adds a subtle tang and helps balance the sweet and spicy flavors.

 • Sea salt: just a pinch enhances the sweet and spicy flavors.
 You can substitute Kosher salt.